mkyleUD/Caviness-HPC-Intro/_episodes/04-valet.md

 # This sections still needs to be upated for Caviness!!!!
 ## Installing software of our own

-{{ site.host_name }} like most HPC clusters have a pretty large set of preinstalled software.
+{{ site.host_name }} like most HPC clusters have a large sets of preinstalled software.
 Nonetheless, it's unlikely that all of the software we'll need will be available.
 Sooner or later, we'll need to install some software of our own.